tomfran/typo/wiki/setup.md

 name = "about"
 url = "/about"

-# Syntax highligth on code blocks
+# Syntax highlight on code blocks
 [markup]
 [markup.highlight]
 style = 'algol'